VasseurLaurent/ansible-nwd/README.md

 ## Introduction

-``Ansible Never Write the Doc`` provides you an automatic way to create Ansible roles.
+``Ansible Never Write the Doc`` provides you an automatic way to create Ansible roles documentation.

-It parses all Ansible roles folder and get gathers information to write them in a ``Readme.md`` for you.
+It parses all Ansible roles folders and gathers information to write them into a ``Readme.md`` for you.

-``Ansible-nwd`` is also compatible with ``molecule`` , it will parse your different scenario and write them into your documentation file.
+``Ansible-nwd`` is also compatible with ``molecule`` , it will parse your different scenarios and write them into your documentation file.

 ## Get started !